Devanshi-Bavaria/Disk-Scheduling-Algo-Simulation/README.md

 - Bootstrap 4.2.1

 ---
-Website can be accessed [here](https://devanshi-bavaria.github.io/Disk-Scheduling-Algo-Simulation/) This project was created as a part of the Operating Systems Lab course.
+Website can be accessed [here](https://devanshi-bavaria.github.io/Disk-Scheduling-Algo-Simulation/). <br>
+This project was created as a part of the Operating Systems Lab course.